 If the referendum supports the document, the Council will adopt it as part of the overall development plan (which includes the Local Plan).
+Should post-adoption modifications become necessary, the Council will offer guidance and support on the process.

 Other means of stimulating community involvement, as outlined in this SCI, will be used according to local circumstances.
-Parish and Town Councils and Neighbourhood Forums will be encouraged to apply the principles set out in the SCI to their own consultation and community engagement programmes.
+Parish and town councils and Neighbourhood Forums will be encouraged to apply the principles set out in the SCI to their own consultation and community engagement programmes.